symfony/symfony-docs/components/uid.rst

     $uuid = Uuid::v4();
     $uuid instanceof UuidV4; // true

-    // getting the UUID datetime (it's only available in certain UUID types)
+    // getting the UUID datetime (it is only available in certain UUID types)
     $uuid = Uuid::v1();
     $uuid->getDateTime(); // returns a \DateTimeImmutable instance